jmssnr/shuffle-and-cut/README.md

 The application is deployed on Vercel and you can check it out and play with it [here](https://shuffle-and-cut.vercel.app).

-You can choose between three different shuffle types to build your shuffle model: Riffle, Strip and Cut.
+You can choose between three different shuffle types to build your shuffle model: Riffle, Strip and Cut:

 ![here](public/BuildModels.PNG)

-After running your simulation, you can visualize the resulting probability density for each initial card location and you can compare the effect of different shuffles.
+After running your simulation, you can visualize the resulting probability density for each initial card location and you can compare the effect of different shuffles:

 ![anaylze](public/CompareModels.PNG)

 My interest in the statistics of playing card shuffles was sparked by reading the paper by